NeuraLegion/cypress-har-generator/README.md

 };
 ```

+> ✴ The plugin also supports files with `.js`, `.mjs` and `.cjs` extensions.

 In this example, the `filter` function will only exclude entries in the HAR where the request body contains a JSON object with a password field.

-You can also specify a `rootDir` option that will be used to resolve the path of the `filter` option.
 By default, the path is relative to the spec folder.
 But by providing a `rootDir` it will look for the module in the provided directory:

 ```js
 cy.recordHar({